How to Spot Option Agreements: A Step-by-Step Guide for Property Sellers

 This step is crucial for homeowners, especially those in pressing financial situations, aiming for a straightforward and quick sale process.

-Step 2) Search for the Phrase "Option to Purchase"
+Step 2) Search for Key Phrases

 Identifying these phrases early in the review process can alert you to the presence of conditions that may complicate or delay your sale.